danielzgsilva/RL-Robot-Control/README.md

 -   HalfCheetah-v2
 -   InvertedDoublePendulum-v2

-To train a single algorithm run:
+To train a single algorithm:
 `python -m baselines.run --alg=ddpg --env=Reacher-v2 --num_timesteps=1000000 --save_path=/path/to/save/weights --log_path=/path/to/log/rewards`

 The `learning_plots.ipynb` notebook visalizes the reward over time for each of our experiments